nanhung/nanhung.me/content/post/2017-04-14-using-gnu-mcsim-in-web-based-ide-and-combine-with-version-control.md

 ---
-title: Using GNU MCSim in C9 IDE and combine with Github
+title: Using GNU MCSim in Cloud9 and combine with Github
 date: '2017-04-14'
 ---